 - Don't ask a Haunted Mansion cast member for a death certificate.
 You may have seen that so many times online that you think it must be true, but it isn't — and may have never been.

 - While standing in line, look for hidden Mickeys among the gravestones and on the hearse.

 - The first few minutes in the Disney Haunted Mansion can be claustrophobic, as everyone crowds into the stretching room.
 You'll also experience about 5 seconds of complete darkness.
 Small children may be frightened by that and the noise.

 - The song you may find running through your head after riding is called "Haunted Grim Grinning Ghosts."
 It was composed by Buddy Baker, with lyrics written by X Atencio.

 - Haunted Mansion is one of the coolest places to go on a hot day at Disneyland.
 Literally.
 It may feel so good that you'll be hoping the ride stops for a minute so you can enjoy it.

-One of the hardest parts about running Disney Haunted Mansion is keeping it looking grungy.
+One of the hardest parts about running the Haunted Mansion is keeping it looking grungy.
 They have to bring in dust and cobwebs.
-Otherwise, the air conditioning system would suck them all out.
+Otherwise, the air conditioning system filters them all out.